rudderlabs/sample-user-transformers/README.md

 This is a sample/template transformation wherein all attributes within the event payload, which are not having any value, are removed to reduce the payload size and also optimize storage space for warehouses

+* Template User Transformation for Filtering by User E-Mail Domain, Name Splitting, Campaign Parameter Extraction

+	* Filter out events triggered by users whose e-mail address, if present, is from a particular domain.
+This can help in filtering out events triggered by users belonging to the enterprise owning the installation.
+Such users would not really be customers per se and hence might not be of interest

+	* If Full Name has been specified for user, then split the same into First and Last Names

+	* In case of web events, if the URL of the page visited contains UTM information, then same to be extracted and appropriate keys of the canonical object model to be populated.
+These can then be used by subsequent campaign-oriented Destination Transformers e.g. MailChimp